How to Fix “Adobe Fill & Sign Not Working”?

 Delete Acrobat Folder from the Local App Data Directory

-2. Delete the Acrobat folder and go to the following location:
+2. Delete the Acrobat folder, then go to:

 %userprofile%\appdata\LocalLow\Adobe\

-3. Delete the Acrobat folder and go to the following location:
+3. Delete the Acrobat folder, then go to:

 \%userprofile%\appdata\Roaming\Adobe\

-4. Delete the Acrobat folder and launch Adobe Acrobat.
-These folders will be recreated now.
+4. Delete the Acrobat folder again and start Adobe Acrobat.
+These folders will be recreated automatically.

 ~/Library/Preferences/